Benjamin Silliman: Career

-American historian David McCullough mentions in his book about early 19th century Americans in Paris that in 1825 Silliman, while on a tour of Europe conferring with other scientists, encountered his former Yale science student Samuel Morse in the Louvre.
+American historian David McCullough mentions in his book about early 19th century Americans in Paris that in 1825 Silliman, while on a tour of Europe conferring with other scientists, encountered his former Yale science student Samuel Morse in the Louvre museum (at that time Morse was still primarily a painter).
 As professor emeritus, he delivered lectures at Yale on geology until 1855; Silliman had been the first person to use the process of fractional distillation, and, in 1854 his son Benjamin Silliman Jr became the first person to fractionate petroleum by distillation.
 In 1864 Silliman noted oil seeps in the Ojai, California, area.
 In 1866, this led to the start of oil exploration and development in the Ojai Basin.

 Silliman pioneered the mass production of carbonated water and helped popularize it in the United States.
 In 1806, he purchased a Nooth apparatus and opened a soda fountain in New Haven.
 He marketed his mineral waters for their medicinal properties.

 Like his son-in-law James Dana, Silliman was a Christian.
 In an address delivered before the Association of American Geologists he spoke in favor of old Earth creationism, stating:

 It is already admitted by multitudes, that the chronology of the Scriptures is, in strictness, applied only to the history of our race, the sole moral beings whom God has placed in this World; while all that precedes man in the creation, is limited, in duration backwards, only by that beginning, whose date is known to no being but the infinite Creator, and which certainly precedes, by many ages, the creation of man.